yueguoguo/Azure-R-Interface/scripts/demo/README.md

 Demo script for setting up SSH for VM cluster.
 * `rInterfaceObject.R`
 S4 class and method of rInterface.
-* `main.R`
-Demo script of using rInterface for executing R script on cluster.
 * `master_clusterParallelSweeping.R`
 Master script that specifies the experiment environment such as header node, compute context, etc., for the analytical jobs.